yanfishel/desktop-dev-widgets/README.md

 - Create installers: `npm run make`
 - Publish: `npm run publish` (requires publisher configuration)

-Webpack is used for both the main and renderer processes.
-TypeScript is compiled via `ts-loader` with `transpileOnly: true`, and CSS in the renderer is handled via `style-loader` + `css-loader`.
+Webpack is used for both the main and renderer processes. <br/>TypeScript is compiled via `ts-loader` with `transpileOnly: true`, and CSS in the renderer is handled via `style-loader` + `css-loader`.

 ## Configuration and data